tobega/tailspin-v0/TailspinReference.md

 There is a special unit, `"1"`, to define a scalar number.
 Scalars can be multiplied with other units, leaving the other unit unchanged on the result.

+* Comparing a measure to an untyped number (with the untyped number in the matcher) will work.
+* Comparing measures with a measure of the same unit works.
+* Comparing a measure to a measure of different unit is an error.
+If you need to do this, first type match on the unit, e.g. `<"m" ?($ <=3"m">)>`.
-Comparing a measure to an untyped number (with the untyped number in the matcher) will work.
-Comparing measures will need to have the same unit.
-An untyped number can be compared to a scalar when the scalar is in the matcher.
+* An untyped number can be compared to a scalar when the scalar is in the matcher.

 When the resulting measure of arithmetic between measures cannot be inferred, you will need to parenthesize the expression and provide the new measure, e.g. `(4"J" + 3 "N m")"J"`